 Visit your doctor or physical therapist and ask him to write a prescription for the type of walker that would be best for you.
+There are many styles to choose from and each style helps a specific need.
 Your doctor will place a note in your medical records explaining why you need a walker.

 Find a medical supplier in your area or online that supplies medical equipment and who take Medicare Insurance.
 Ask what their procedure is for purchasing a walker using Medicare and how much Medicare will cover.
 You may need to cover part of the expense.

-Replace your walker rollator after about five years of use or sooner if needed.
-The wheels, brakes and handles can wear over time.
+Replace your walker relator after about five years of use or sooner if needed.
+The wheels, brakes, and handles can wear over time.
 Check out the current benefits that Medicare offers to see if you would qualify for a new replacement walker.
 Get a new prescription from your doctor or therapist to receive a new rollator walker.
-Keep on Walking!